The Nature of Motion

 But whatever is of this kind, it all has motion in common with space and time, or rather, refers its explanation to them.

-- Hence arises that opinion, that the same quantity of motion is always conserved.
+- This leads to the opinion that the same quantity of motion is always conserved.

 He seems to have understood a vital principle rather than an external effect, or change of place.